 Look for these signs in your business.
 Bad sales enablement happens when sales teams and sales managers aren’t speaking highly of their enablement people and the support they receive.
 You’re hearing phrases like we’re not getting what we need and our enablement teams don’t understand us.
 You can usually tell how your sales enablement program is doing and how they’re perceived when you randomly ask one of your sales managers or salespeople what they think of their sales enablement team.
 Their face will light up with joy and gratitude if you’re in a good spot.
 They’ll wince or shy away from answering if things are not well.

 Self-Assess How You’re Doing

 Here are some questions to self-assess if you and your teams are having an impact or not at your company.
 These questions are great to use informally in questions or formally in a survey.

-- When’s the last time you talked with your front-line managers and their teams?
+4) When’s the last time you talked with your front-line managers and their teams?
+What did they say?

-- What are your teams saying about the quality of your content?
+10) What are your teams saying about the quality of your sales tools and sales content?

 11) How hard is it for your teams to do the training and enablement you’re asking them to do?